 Photo: Tactical nuclear weapons can be launched on mobile short-range ballistic missile systems such as the Iskander shown here – Pavel Sarychev

+What would have to happen for World War 3 to start in Europe?
 World War 3 could be started by two Russian actions that would likely prompt the United States and Europe to go from just providing military aid to Ukraine to executing their own military actions against Russia: a use of a nuclear weapon or an attack of a NATO country.

-Escalate to De-escalate – A Flawed Russian Military Doctrine
+A Flawed Russian Military Doctrine

 Putin has threatened to use nuclear weapons throughout his invasion of Ukraine.
 He has primarily used this threat as an attempt to scare western governments to limit their support to Ukraine for fear of “escalation.”